 Today I hopped on my motorcycle to meet a friend for coffee.
-I don’t own a car because I don’t have enough money and also because sometimes I like to pretend i’m in mission impossible and zoom around.
+I don’t own a car because I don’t have enough money and also because sometimes I like to pretend I’m in mission impossible and zoom around.
 I was stared at by nearly everyone I passed.
 I don’t look like the people around me.
 By the time you reach my age, there might not be many places like that in the world.
+That would be nice.

 This world is a beautiful, hard place with the most amazing people– I can hardly wait to watch as you grow, discover and change it.